ballerina-platform/ballerina-dev-website/learn/references/cli-documentation/cli-commands.md

         grpc            Generate the Ballerina sources for a given Protocol Buffer definition openapi         Generate the Ballerina sources for a given OpenAPI definition and vice versa
-        bindgen         Generate the Ballerina bindings for Java APIs shell           Run Ballerina interactive REPL
+        asyncapi        Generate Ballerina sources for a given AsyncAPI definition bindgen         Generate the Ballerina bindings for Java APIs shell           Run Ballerina interactive REPL
         version         Print the Ballerina version